dotQ-Research/qaif-hashi/README.md

 **We would like to extend our heartfelt gratitude to the Quantum AI Foundation, particularly Pawel Gora, for their exceptional efforts in organizing and hosting the Quantum Games Hackathon 2023**.
 We would also like to express our sincere appreciation to mentors Adam Glos and Artur , whose expertise and guidance were invaluable throughout the hackathon.
 We would also like to Thank **Abdullah Khalid** for providing insights and reviewing the game.
-We would also like to thank Piotr Biskupski from IBM for an insightful talk on Error mitigation with Qiskit Runtime **This hackathon has been an incredible learning experience, and it wouldn't have been possible without the support and encouragement of the Quantum AI Foundation**
+We would also like to thank Piotr Biskupski from IBM for an insightful talk on Error mitigation with Qiskit Runtime We would also like to Thanks Sonovero R&D For their challenge and to give us a chance to work on their special category **This hackathon has been an incredible learning experience, and it wouldn't have been possible without the support and encouragement of the Quantum AI Foundation**